AhmedZatar/book_app/README.md

 **Version**: 1.0.0

 ## Overview
-A website that shows you the city and the weather for the city
+A website that shows you books from google books api

 ## Getting Started
 Repository Set Up , do all functionality, then deploy it to Heroku.